Arivima/frugalAI/README.md

     - include codecarbon - ok
     - dockerize and test - ok
     - push to artifact - ok
-    - deploy to cloud run - WIP
+    - deploy to cloud run - ok
+    - integration test from local WIP
     - set up VPC network

     - simplifier image
     - use mlflow log and load model and test (when retrain)